Culture of Bangladesh: Sports

 Cricket is the most popular sport in Bangladesh, followed by football.
 Kabaddi is the national sport in Bangladesh.
 Cricket is a game which has a massive and passionate following in Bangladesh.
 Bangladesh has joined the elite group of countries eligible to play Test cricket since 2000.
 The Bangladesh national cricket team goes by the nickname of the Tigers – after the royal Bengal tiger.
 Football in Bangladesh is one of the most enjoyed sports, although the Bangladesh national football team used to be a lot stronger in the past, people still gather in masses when the national team have a game.
 The people of Bangladesh enjoy watching live sports.
 Whenever there is a cricket or football match between popular local teams or international teams in any local stadium significant number of spectators gather to watch the match live.
 The people also celebrate major victories of the national teams with great enthusiasm for the live game.
 Victory processions are the most common element in such celebrations.

 A former prime minister even made an appearance after an International one day cricket match in which Bangladesh beat Australia, she came to congratulate the victory.
 Also in late 2006 and 2007, football legend Zinedine Zidane paid a visit to local teams and various events thanks to the invitation of Nobel Peace Prize winner Dr. Muhammad Yunus.
 Some traditional sports of Bangladesh include Nouka Baich, Kho Kho, Boli Khela, Lathi Khela etc.

 Religion

-Bangladesh is ethnically homogeneous, with Bengalis comprising 98% of the population.
+Bangladesh is ethnically homogeneous, with Bengalis comprising 99% of the population.
 Bangladesh is a Muslim-majority country.
 Muslims constitute around 90% of the population in Bangladesh while Hindus and Buddhists are the most significant minorities of the country.
 Christians, Sikhs, and atheists form a very minuscule part of the population.
 But due to immense cultural diversity, multiple dialects, hybridization of social traits and norms as well as cultural upbringing, People of different religions perform their religious rituals with festivity in Bangladesh.
 The Government has declared National Holidays on all important religious festivals of the four major religions.
 Eid al-Fitr, Durga Puja, Christmas, and Buddha Purnima are celebrated with enthusiasm in Bangladesh.
 All of these form an integral part of the cultural heritage of Bangladesh.
 People from several tribal communities like Chakma, Garo, Khasi, Jaintia, Marma, Santhal, Manipuri, Tripuri, Tanchangya, Mru, Mandi, Kuki, Bawm, Oraon, Khiang, Chak, Dhanuk, Munda, Rohingya also have their own respective festivals.
-Apart from these religious and tribal celebrations, there are also several secular festivals.
-Pohela Boishakh is the biggest cultural event among all the festivals in Bangladesh.
-Bangladesh also observes 21 February as Shaheed Dibas, 26 March as Independence Day, and 16 December as Victory Day of killing.

 Lifestyle

 Cuisine

 Bangladesh is famous for its distinctive culinary tradition, delicious food, snacks, and savories.
 Rice is the staple food, and is served with a variety of vegetables, fried as well with curry, thick lentil soups, egg, fish and meat preparations of chicken, mutton, beef, duck.
-Bengalis have a sweet tooth.
+Bangladeshis have a sweet tooth.